rajdeepd/reudismam.github.io/_posts/2017-12-21-Automatically-Discovering-Common-Java-Code-Edits-in-Github-Repositories.md

 ---
 by

-Reudismam Rolim, Federal University of Campina Grande, Brazil
+*Reudismam Rolim, Federal University of Campina Grande, Brazil*

-Loris D'Antoni, University of Wisconsin-Madison, USA
+*Loris D'Antoni, University of Wisconsin-Madison, USA*

-Gustavo Soares, Microsoft Research, USA
+*Gustavo Soares, Microsoft Research, USA*

-Rohit Gheyi, Federal University of Campina Grande, Brazi
+*Rohit Gheyi, Federal University of Campina Grande, Brazil*

 We built a tool, Revisar, that automatically learns useful code edits in Java using revision histories.
 Given code repositories as input, Revisar works as follows: 1) it picks every edit of the across multiple repositories; 2) it groups similar edits using some fancy technique; 3) it generalizes the edits in transformations that can be applied to code.
 All transformations we discovered can be found [here](https://1drv.ms/b/s!Am3WpmEXpcZF4EY30E0InLgnYSMZ), but, in this post, we present some of the most common cool transformation developers perform to java code that Revisar automatically discovered!